Terminal-2 icon

 Upload apps and certificates to Adyen for your Android payment terminals.

-Before installing apps on your Android payment terminals, you need to upload the app so we can convert it into a format that the terminals can handle.
+To be able to install your app on your Android payment terminals, you first need to upload the app so we can convert it into a format that the terminals can handle.
 If an app also requires a certificate, you need to upload the certificate as well.

 By choosing to upload, install, or run any third-party applications on an Adyen payment terminal, you accept full responsibility and liability for any consequences of uploading, installing, or running any such applications.